 In a mixing bowl, combine your salt and flour, then start adding your water.
 You might not need the full cup, or you might need a bit more.
 You want your dough to be well mixed, but not too sticky or wet.
 Knead away until it's a smooth dough ball.
 My little guy loved the kneading part!

-Once it’s well combined, divide the dough in half or fourths and roll it out with a rolling pin.
+Once it's well combined, divide the dough in half or fourths and roll it out with a rolling pin.
 For my ornaments, I made large circles by turning glass prep bowls upside down and using them as cutters, then had my little guy press his hand or foot into the dough.
-Here’s a tip, when it’s time for footprints, line your cookie sheet with a silicone baking mat and put the dough directly on it and place it on the floor for them to step onto.
-It makes it much easier on everyone.
-I L-O-V-E the silicone mats – they are SO much cheaper than Siplat brand and work just as well.
+Here's a tip, when it's time for footprints, line your cookie sheet with a silicone baking mat and put the dough directly on it and place it on the floor for them to step onto.
+It makes it much easier for everyone.
+I L-O-V-E the silicone mats - they are SO much cheaper than Siplat brand and work just as well.

 Feel free to get creative and makes shapes and characters that speak to your family.
 My son is a Disney fanatic, so I knew he'd love to see Mickey Mouse and Olaf adorn our tree.

 Once you've got your ornaments cut out, make sure you poke a hole somewhere on them so you can thread ribbon through to hang them on your tree.
 That's a pretty important step that you can't do later, so don't forget.
 I used a straw to cut small circular holes in my ornaments.
 I ended up with two trays of ornaments - the ones you see above, and another tray with more handprints (gifts for grandparents - score!) and a bunch of small circles to make Teenage Mutant Ninja Turtles ornaments (coming soon).